ShaunCurtis/Blazr.Clean/article.md

 }
 ```

 `GetRecordsAsync` is a CQRS query method that returns an `IEnumerable` constrained collection.
-I don't code "get all" methods: you can never guarantee how many records a query will return, so don't ask.
-The `ListOptions` object defines the page to return.
+I don't code "get all" methods without constraints: you can never guarantee how many records a query will return.
+The `ListOptions` object defines the paging.

 ```csharp
 public class ListOptions